0xcaff/splitter-contract/README.md

 splitter-contract
 =================

-An Ethereum smart contract which evenly splits all funds sent to it between a number of receving parties.
+An Ethereum smart contract to receive funds and evenly split them between a set number of outputs.

 Usage
 -----